Argonity/top-10-companies-gem/top_10_companies/NOTES.md

 # Q&A
 Q - When naming my files/folders, should I put - or _ ?
 A -
 Q - Github commits and messages.
+Test run with Ben.
 A -
 Q - Set up a local environment.
+A -